 Overall U.S. beer volume sales were down 3% in 2020, while craft brewer volume sales declined 9%, lowering small and independent brewers’ share of the U.S. beer market by volume to 12.3%.

 Retail dollar sales of craft decreased 22%, to $22.2 billion, and now account for just under 24% of the $94 billion U.S. beer market (previously $116 billion).
 The primary reason for the larger dollar sales decline was the shift in beer volume from bars and restaurants to packaged sales.

-These statistics use the craft brewer definition of small and independent brewer, as well as six craft beer industry market segments as defined by the Brewers Association.
-More up-to-date statistics and analysis can be found in the Insights & Analysis section of the website.
+These statistics use the craft brewer definition of a small and independent brewer, as well as six craft beer industry market segments as defined by the Brewers Association.
+More up to date statistics and analysis can be found in the Insights & Analysis section of the website.

 Historical Craft Brewery Production by Category

 Historical U.S. Brewery Count

 Slide the bar at the top of the graph to see number of breweries from 1873 to present day.

 Brewpub Openings and Closings

 * Starting in 2019, Taprooms are their own separate category, so for comparable numbers, add 2019 taproom numbers.

 Brewers Association Chief Economist